-- Majors offered: Classics, French, German, Romance Languages, Russian, Spanish
+- Majors offered: Classics, French, German, Romance Languages, Spanish

 - Full-time faculty members: 36

-- Departmental Student Organizations: Anime Club, Classics Club, German Club, Hablantes Unidos, Hispanic American Leadership Organization, Ciao, Russian Club, Society for Sino-American Study, Spanish Club
+- Departmental Student Organizations: Anime Club, Classics Club, Club for Italian Appreciation and Outreach (CIAO), German Club, United Speakers, Hispanic American Leadership Organization, LinguaProfs, Russian Club, Society for Sino-American Study, Club Ñ

 - Honor Societies: Eta Sigma Phi (Classics), Pi Delta Pi (French), Delta Phi Alpha (German), Sigma Delta Pi (Spanish)

 Immerse yourself in a broad range of languages:

 - Bachelor of Arts (BA) degrees in Classics, French, German, Romance Languages, and Spanish.

 - Approximately 60% of Classics & Modern Languages (CML) majors earn a double major—in another language, Business, Political Science, Biology, Mathematics, Psychology, Communication, Communication Disorders and many other fields.